 I find him in the 1901 census living Barnes Home part of Industrial School for Boys in Heaton Norris :-

 REED,(sic) Clarence Reginald age 13 Tailor born London, Middlesex.
-This may be because of his birth circumstances, I.e. being born illegitimate of because he may have been in trouble, or indeed being an orphan, but he was being taught a trade as a Tailor, which is what these Schools did.
+This may be because of his birth circumstances, I.e. being born illegitimate of because he may have been in trouble, or indeed being an orphan, or just in a poor family, but he was being taught a trade as a Tailor, which is what these Schools did.
 Please click on this website to get an insight into these schools, including the Heaton Norris one:- http://www.childrenshomes.org.uk/ManchesterBarnesIS/

 Hawarden Grammar School Admissions Register E/GS/1/10